 That was not what we got.

 I have not played any of your new releases myself, I’ve only seen news and screenshots.
 And I’m disappointed in you.
 Just like many other of us.
 That’s why we are upset.
 We care because we are so passionate and we get upset for the same reason.
-We don’t demand you to give us our games, really – we’ve never really expected otome games and some time has passed since Sweet Fuse and Code: Realize together with Norn9 – and we’re happy if you want to bring these games that we’re so passionate about to us.
+We don’t demand you to give us our games, really – we’ve never really expected otome games and some time has passed between Sweet Fuse and Code: Realize together with Norn9 – and we’re happy if you want to bring these games that we’re so passionate about to us.
 Our only request, a humble one really, is that you take our passion seriously, and make these translations with the small but extremely passionate group in mind as well.
 Just as we can get very upset, we also get very loyal to those earning our trust.

 And, just as we are vocal when we are upset about how a translation is not to our liking, we are just as vocal about how much we love something, in fact sometimes even more so.
 The line between the two is fine, because we’re not just any group of gamers and I’m afraid that you stepped way over to the wrong side line here.

 We are forgiving, and we have forgiven you for things we have been upset about in the past, but we can only take so much.
-After all, we love these games so much that some of us even learned just to play them.
+After all, we love these games so much that some of us even learned Japanese just to play them.

 With respect for your courage and sad to say you lost me as a customer,